dapr/docs/howto/setup-secret-store/gcp-secretmanager.md

 kubectl apply -f gcp_secret_manager.yaml
 ```

-When running in self hosted mode, place this file in a `components` directory from the Dapr working directory.
+When running in self hosted mode, place this file in a `components` directory under the Dapr working directory.

 ## GCP Secret Manager reference example